Source of the article and the rant

 Valuable knowledge takes time to acquire and to make blossom.

 I do not want to see a new generation of burned-out coders and colleagues in the next few years.
-A crowd specialized in dead technologies with a extinguished passion.
-I am afraid to see an increasing trend of suicide among the IT workers.
-I do not have the number, the stats or something to confirm it.
+A crowd specialized in dead technologies with an extinguished passion.
+I am afraid to see an increasing trend of suicide among IT workers.
+I do not have the number, the stats, or something to confirm it.
 I just predict it.

 Some months ago, some young coders have been evicted with this idiotic COVID fear.
-One coder was nearly crying and depressed, all his job requests were denied : “you are too unskilled for someone of 5 years of experience”.
+One coder was nearly crying and depressed, all his job requests were denied: “you are too unskilled for someone of 5 years of experience”.
 This amazing young coder is a bright, gentle person, perhaps a bit more sensitive than the average.
 A person one can dream to have as a colleague.
 But the market stupid requirements made him unfit to work.
-How could he have avoided it ?
-Perhaps by taking a bigger company at his first job, worked 70 hours per week, read a dozen of books, suffered from two burn outs at 23 years old.
+How could he have avoided it?
+Perhaps by taking a bigger company at his first job, worked 70 hours per week, read a dozen books, suffered from two burnouts at 23 years old.
 Yes, he would have been the perfect candidate.
 But probably he would be dead.

-No to toxic environment, yes to caring atmosphere
+No to a toxic environment, yes to a caring atmosphere

 Recruiters are now reproaching to me that I have regularly switched of companies in the last four years.